Egg-conomical Easter Ideas

 Whether you are designing the table for dinner, or dressing up the house with spring decor, nothing keeps the price tag down more than a little DIY.

 To give your table setting a fresh spring look – use a table runner that you already own.
 Spray paint faded table mats a cheery shade of green or yellow.
-Paint an old vase a pretty bright white to give it new life and fill with inexpensive faux flowers.
+Paint an old vase a pretty bright white to give it new life and fill it with inexpensive faux flowers.
 Round out your table decor with a DIY Moss Basket:

 Look around your home for décor ideas before you shell out for new duds.
 Dress up plastic eggs from the dollar store by wrapping them in twine and yarn.
 Update your home by adding festive pillows.
 If you are up to the challenge – sew them yourself!
 Choose patterns such as bunnies, carrots, and florals.
 Don’t forget the front door!
 Make your own Easter themed wreath, by using an inexpensive grapevine wreath and hot gluing on colorful eggs.